Gordonby/ACS-K8S-Lab-L200/README.md

 By now, we're all bored of Cloud Shell, sure it's nice and easy..
 But every time you go for a coffee, it times out - and we need to consider accessing this from somewhere else.

+### SSH Keys
 First, lets backup the SSH keys that were generated when we created the cluster.
 You'll need these kept somewhere safe when your running K8S in a real environment.

+### Installing Kubectl
+We need to install Kubectl into your linux environment.

+If you're using *Bash on Ubuntu on Windows* here's the command

+    ```
+    .
+    ```

+Otherwise, consult this page on how to install it : https://kubernetes.io/docs/tasks/tools/install-kubectl/

 ### Sharing Kubernetes config